glowkeeper/P3D/docs/labs/week2Session2.md

 ![](./images/mattSpheres.jpg)

 A diffuse surface [reflects light in random directions](https://viclw17.github.io/2018/07/20/raytracing-diffuse-materials/).
-Diffuse reflection is when light is reflected from a surface and scattered at many angles (as opposed to specular reflection, when light is reflected from a surface at just one angle).
+Thus, diffuse reflection is when light is reflected from a surface and scattered at many angles (as opposed to specular reflection, when light is reflected at just one angle).

 ![](./images/randomReflection.png)

-Algorithms for diffuse materials try to approximate the ideal of [Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance), which defines a diffusely reflecting surface where the perceived brightness of the surface is the same regardless of the observer's angle of view (unfinished wood exhibits Lambertian reflectance).
 The [reading material](#reading-material) section contains some links giving more detail about diffuse materials.

 ## Simulating Diffuse Materials with Raytracing

-The first algorithm you will use tor generate a diffuse material considers two unit radius spheres that are tangent to the point _P_ of a surface ([a unit sphere](https://en.wikipedia.org/wiki/Unit_sphere) is a sphere whose surfaces are of distance 1 from a fixed central point).
+The first algorithm you will use to generate a diffuse material considers two unit radius spheres that are tangent to the point _P_ of a surface ([a unit sphere](https://en.wikipedia.org/wiki/Unit_sphere) is a sphere whose surfaces are of distance 1 from a fixed central point).
 These two spheres have a centre of 1) _P + n_ and 2) _P - n_ (where _n_ is the normal to the surface) - sphere 1) is the outside surface, and sphere 2) is inside.
 Select the unit radius sphere that is on the same side as the ray origin and its tangent surface.
 Then pick a random point _S_ inside that sphere and send a ray from the hit point _P_ to the random point _S_.
 To generate that random point, a _rejection algorithm_ is used, which rejects all points generated inside a random point within a cube until it finds a point on the inside of the tangent sphere.

 To implement that algorithm, modify `vec3.h` from [Week 1, Session 2](./week1Session2):